CDCgov/trusted-intermediary/README.md

 `./gradlew e2e:clean e2e:test`

-To automate testing:
+Automate testing with:

 `./e2e-execute.sh`

 ### Load Testing

-Run load tests using Locust:
+Run load tests using Locust.
+If you are already running the API, stop it before running the load tests; otherwise, the cleanup steps won't work:

 - `./gradle-load-execute.sh`
 - `./docker-load-execute.sh`

+The load tests spin up (and clean up) a local test database on port 5434 that should not interfere with the local dev database.

-For interactive mode, use:
+For interactive mode:

 `locust -f ./operations/locustfile.py`